Daley Sinkgraven: Ajax

 On 30 January 2015, after excellent performances for SC Heerenveen, it was announced that Sinkgraven had joined Ajax for a fee of €7 million at the age of 19 years old, making him the club's most expensive acquisition since Miralem Sulejmani, who had also made the transfer to Ajax from Heerenveen.
 He signed a five-and-a-half-year contract with the club and was given the number 8 shirt previously worn by Lerin Duarte, who was sent on a six-month loan spell to Heerenveen in return.
 He made his debut for the first team of Ajax in the starting lineup on 5 February 2015 in a 1–0 home loss to AZ.

 Sinkgraven helped guide Ajax to the final of the 2016–17 Europa League where they lost to Manchester United.
 Sinkgraven was also a part of the Ajax team that won the Dutch Eredivisie title and the Dutch KNVB Cup during the 2018–19 season.
 In that same season, Sinkgraven also helped Ajax reach the semi-finals of the Champions League where they lost to Tottenham, after knocking out Real Madrid and Juventus in the previous rounds.
 Sinkgraven was hampered by injuries for a lot of the time, while at Ajax.
 In his four and a half years at Ajax, he missed 101 games through injury and he was out injured for a total of 738 days.

 Bayer Leverkusen

 On 17 June 2019, Sinkgraven signed for Bayer Leverkusen on a four-year contract, to rejoin his former Ajax coach Peter Bosz.
 On 22 May 2023, Leverkusen announced that it would not be renewing Sinkgraven's contract, making the player a free agent at the end of the season.

 Las Palmas

-On 11 July 2023, recently-promoted La Liga side UD Las Palmas announced the signing of Sinkgraven on a two-year contract.
-On 2 February 2025, after being rarely used, he terminated his link with the club.
+On 11 July 2023, recently promoted La Liga side Las Palmas announced the signing of Sinkgraven on a two-year contract.
+On 2 February 2025, after rarely playing, he terminated his contract with the club by mutual consent.

 Fortuna Sittard

 On 3 February 2025, Sinkgraven returned to the Netherlands and signed a one-and-a-half-year contract with Fortuna Sittard.
+He suffered a knee injury and ended up playing only 2 league games for Fortuna before his contract expired.